e-v-s/CTI-case-study/docs/05-analise-source-code-prim-email.md

 These elements are important because every server’s IP address is visible in the source, letting us reconstruct the email’s path—but IPs alone aren’t a fully reliable intel source.

-In the **first block** we see the last contact point (most recent server): `cpanel-003-fra.hostingww.com` using LMTP.
+On the **first block** we see the last contact point (most recent server): `cpanel-003-fra.hostingww.com` using LMTP.
 That’s the client’s email provider.

 ```
   X-Mozilla-Status: 0001